 About Department of Data Sciences and Operations at Marshall

 The teaching and research of the Department of Data Sciences and Operations at Marshall (DSO) is comprised primarily of three disciplines: information systems, operations management, and statistics.
-While there is some overlap across the three groups in research programs, we profile the three groups separately.
-There are about 30 faculty members in the department who are very active in teaching, research and various professional organizations.
+There are over 40 faculty members in the department who are very active in teaching, research and various professional organizations.
 Several of the department faculty have received research awards and honors, serve on editorial boards of major journals, and won best teacher awards.

 - The information systems group offers courses, many with field-based projects, that expose students to emerging technologies, digital transformation, and digital business models, highlighting new ways to transform data into value for the firm and consumer.

 - Operations management coursework, including hands-on projects with industrial partners, shows students how to design businesses that are flexible enough to capitalize on data-driven insights and robust enough to survive the unexpected.

 - Statistics courses teach students to transform "big data" from e-commerce and smart devices into usable insights, competitive analyses, and forecasts.

 The department is home to two popular master’s programs, Master of Science in Business Analytics and Master of Science in Global Supply Chain Management